Palliative Care for Pets in Niagara Falls

 At Niagara Falls Animal Medical Centre, we believe in providing you with all of the knowledge and tools necessary so you and your family can develop a personalized palliative care plan that works for your loving pet, as death approaches.

 How can palliative care make my pet more comfortable?

 Pain management is the key factor when proceeding with palliative care.
-Using a combination of varied coping approaches such as, medication and non-medication techniques, helps achieve max comfort for your pet.
+Using a combination of varied coping approaches such as medication and non-medication techniques helps achieve maximum comfort for your pet.
 Supplements can be used to help cope with pain along with:

 In this procedure, your pet would be injected with a sedative to calm them, followed by a special medication.
 Your pet would experience no awareness or pain during their peaceful end.

 End of Life Care in the Comfort of Your Home